(866) 678-8505

 • The labor rate: Labor rates change between professionals (ASE technicians charge more than rookie mechanics), and regional wage differences.

-• The vehicle type: European brands like Mercedes, BMW, Audi, etc., have different prices for alternator replacement.
-For example, an Audi alternator replacement can typically start at $1400 and go above $1500, based on online estimates that do not account for your vehicle's condition and tailored solution.
+• Vehicle Make and Model: Luxury vehicles or those with complex systems are generally more expensive.
+European brands like Mercedes, BMW, Audi, etc., have different prices for alternator replacement.
+For example, an Audi alternator replacement can typically start at $1400 and go above $1500, based on online estimates which aren’t a rule - so take them with a grain of salt.

 • OEM vs Aftermarket: Original Equipment Manufacturer (OEM) alternators are made by your vehicle’s original manufacturer, therefore they’re more expensive.
 Aftermarket alternators, which aren't branded by your vehicle’s manufacturer (even though they may come from the same supplier) are less expensive.
 Aftermarket parts will commonly have double the warranty time, though.
 Still, OEM is what your vehicle was equipped with, and might be the path back to OEM specifications.